Jvele12/IS-CLass/README.md

 the 'git checkout' command is to switch between branches

 ### 15. git merge
-the "git merge" command is to merge branches
+the 'git merge' command is to merge branches